International Day of Commemoration in Memory of the Victims of the Holocaust 2016

 - Ladies and gentlemen,

-I am pleased to welcome you to the United Nations Office at Nairobi on this International Day of Commemoration in Memory of the Victims of the Holocaust.
-It is a great honour to be with you to mark this solemn occasion.
+It is my pleasure to welcome all of you to the United Nations Office at Nairobi on this International Day of Commemoration in Memory of the Victims of the Holocaust.
+It is an honour to be with you on this solemn occasion.

 I now have the distinct honour of delivering the message of the Secretary-General on the occasion of the International Day of Commemoration in Memory of the Victims of the Holocaust, which reads of follows: